Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Optimal rate statements

-In the prior section, we proved the a.s. convergence of iterates generated by the ESA and the MPSA scheme.
+In the prior section, we proved the a.s. convergence of iterates generated by the ESA and the MPSA schemes.
 In this section, we consider the development of error bounds.
 Rate statements for the gap function have been provided in the context of monotone stochastic variational inequality problems by Tauvel et al.~\cite{juditsky2011}.
-In this section, we provide rate statements under strong pseudomonotonicity and mere monotonicity with a weak sharpness requirement.
-In the remainder of this section, we assume that the steplength sequence is given by
+Here, we generalize these findings in deriving rate statements under \ka{two requirements, strong pseudomonotonicity and mere monotonicity with a weak sharpness requirement.} In the remainder of this section, we assume that the steplength sequence is given by

 where $\gamma_0$ is a finite scalar.
-It is easy to observe that this satisfies assumptions (A3)--(A4). \begin{proposition}[{\bf Rate statements under strong pseudomonotonicity}]\em {Suppose assumptions (A1)--(A5) hold and {let $L =0$ in (A5)}.
-Let $F$ be strongly pseudomonotone on $X$ and let the sequence of iterates $\left\{x_k \right\}$ be generated by~(\ref{eq:ESA}).
-Then, the following holds for $K > 0$: } where $x^*$ is a solution to the SVI$(X,F)$. \end{proposition} \begin{proof} {We begin by noting that (A5) together with $L =0$ implies the boundedness of $F(x)$ with constant $B/2$.} We consider~\eqref{eq:lipdesc} as earlier:
+It is easy to observe that this satisfies assumptions (A3)--(A4).

+\begin{proposition}[{\bf Rate statements under strong pseudomonotonicity}]\em Suppose assumptions (A1)--(A5) hold.
+Let $F$ be \uvs{$\sigma-$}strongly pseudomonotone over $X$ and let the sequence of iterates $\left\{x_k \right\}$ be generated by~(\ref{eq:ESA}).
+Additionally let $X$ be compact such that for \vs{all $x \in X$, $\| x\| \leq U$}, where $U$ is {a positive} constant.
+If $x^*$ denotes a solution to the SVI$(X,F)$ and $M_{B}$ and $M_{\nu}$ are appropriately defined constants, then the following hold: \begin{enumerate} \item[(a)] For any \vvs{$k > 0$}, we have that